Skip to main content

 Three Dots Labs logo Three Dots Labs founders

-We are authors of the Three Dots Labs blog, and our e‑book: Go With The Domain: Building Modern Business Software in Go.
-Those are both some of the most popular resources about advanced programming patterns in Go.
+We are the authors of the Three Dots Labs blog, and our e‑book: Go With The Domain: Building Modern Business Software in Go.
+These are both some of the most popular resources about advanced programming patterns in Go.

 We are also authors of the Watermill library, the most popular Go library for building event-driven and message-driven applications.